truecoach/styleguides/ux-dev/html.md

 # HTML
-At DockYard, we use semantic HTML to ensure content is accessible and conveys meaning and relationships.
+At TrueCoach, we use semantic HTML to ensure content is accessible and conveys meaning and relationships.
 We don’t add elements to our HTML solely for stylistic purposes.

 ## Attribute Order
 We follow the order below for listing attributes on an element: